shuZro/dj-prepper/README.md

 pip install -r requirements.txt
 ```

-## todo
+## how to use

-- add cmd arguments
-- add threads for key finder
+- -p prep wav files (get bpm and key)
+- -a saearch and download acapellas
-- get acapella and instrumentals -> use spleeter & search youtube as well
+- -i saearch and download instrumentals
+- -u playlist url